Fayetteville mom out 300 ounces of breastmilk after USPS destroyed it

 "I've lost the milk.
 I've moved past that two days after it was gone, but the company should not have let this go on for so long.
 For this package to be missing for six days, then what good are your services?" she said.

-ABC11 Troubleshooter reached out to the USPS to see what happened with Carroll's package, and no response yet.
+ABC11 Troubleshooter reached out to USPS to see what happened with Carroll's package.

 ,